Information Management Approach

 Details

-The Information Management Approach contains 6 elements and 1 task:
+The Information Management Approach contains 7 attributes and 1 operation:

 • Organization of Business Analysis Information - Defines the information structure in the form of a description with supporting diagrams.